 Deer Poaching - Is There a Solution?

-The Noble Foundation Agricultural Research Team is investigating the effects of hunter density on male white-tailed deer movements in southern Oklahoma.
+The Noble Research Institute Agricultural Research Team is investigating the effects of hunter density on male white-tailed deer movements in southern Oklahoma.
 This is a collaborative study with Dr. Steve Demarais and graduate student Andy Little from Mississippi State University to further understanding of the impacts that hunter density and hunting pressure have on male white-tailed deer behavior, movement patterns and survivability.
 Information obtained from this research will assist deer management operations to better manage deer populations through improved harvest strategies and hunter management.
 While fulfilling the goals of research and wildlife management is often difficult due to uncontrollable variables, this study has enabled us to document an element that can be a major hurdle to successful deer management - poaching.

 All of us who manage or pursue white-tailed deer realize there are some individuals (I won't honor them with the title of "hunters") who will kill deer by any means necessary.
 These individuals will shoot deer out of season, shoot from public roadways, use nighttime spotlighting, trespass, etc. Nothing seems to be off limits, and they think they are above the law - that game laws are for everyone else to follow.
 We have always been aware that poaching was a potential problem for successful deer management.
 This study now documents the potential severity of the problem.

-In late winter/early spring 2008-2009, the Noble Foundation radio-collared 57 adult white-tailed bucks for our "buck movement project" on a research area in southern Oklahoma.
+In late winter/early spring 2008-2009, the Noble Research Institute radio-collared 57 adult white-tailed bucks for our "buck movement project" on a research area in southern Oklahoma.
 Unfortunately, between 2008 and 2010, poachers illegally killed eight of these animals.
 Of even greater disappointment to true hunters and sportsmen, one of the poached bucks was a Boone and Crockett 170+-inch animal.
 If we assume the poachers did not select for or against the collared deer, this indicates poachers could shoot an average of 14 percent of the standing crop of antlered bucks each year.
 This is alarming and hampers the efforts of managers attempting to improve deer herd population parameters.

 So what's the solution?
 This is not easy to answer.
 State game wardens do their best; however, they are severely undermanned to combat the problem.
 With only 113 game wardens to enforce regulations in 77 Oklahoma counties, chances of catching a poacher in the act are slim.
 We were able to make a case on one of the deer poached in 2008 due to luck and the diligence of our local game warden, but that is only one out of eight.
 The best way to combat poaching is through landowner and hunter vigilance.